mohsinalimat/ios-im-with-sinchservice/README.md

              pushNotificationsWithEnvironment:SINAPSEnvironmentAutomatic];
 ```

-Finally, add the following methods to the file in order to handle push notifications:
+Then, add the following methods to the file in order to handle push notifications:

 ```objective-c
 #pragma mark - push